High strain dynamic testing

 The wave assumes an opposite direction (a reflection) when it encounters soil resistance forces along the shaft or at the toe.
 These reflections travel upward along the shaft and arrive at the pile top at times that are related to their location along the shaft.
-The sensors near the pile top take measurements that translate what is happening to the traveling waves, and make it possible to estimate soil resistance and its distribution.
+The sensors near the pile top take measurements that make it possible to estimate soil resistance and its distribution.

 The data obtained in this fashion permits the computation of total soil resistance, which includes both static and viscous components.
 The dynamic component is computed as the product of the pile velocity times the damping factor (a soil parameter related to soil grain size).
-The static component is the total soil resistance minus the dynamic component).
+The static component is the total soil resistance minus the dynamic component.

-Dynamic load testing takes a further step in analyzing the data and computing static capacity and resistance distribution.
+Signal matching analysis is a further step in analyzing the collected data, providing more accurate static capacity and resistance distribution estimates, pile integrity assessment, and stress distribution along the shaft.

 Dynamic pile monitoring takes advantage of the fact that, for driven piles, it is possible to compute the energy delivered to the pile, compression stresses at the pile top and toe and tension stresses along the shaft.
-Pile integrity can also be evaluated.